Mode testing, critical bandwidth and excess mass: A review on multimodality tests

-Under these premises, \citet{ChengHall98} indicated that the distribution of the test statistic (\ref{msstatistic}) is independent from the underlying density $f$, except for the values in the modes and antimodes of $d_i={|f''(x_i)|}/{f^3(x_i)} \mbox{ with } i=1,\ldots,(2j-1).$ It can be seen, assuming that $f$ has $k$ modes, that the distribution of $\Delta_{n,k+1}$ can be approximated by $\Delta^*_{n,k+1}$, just with bootstrap values obtained from samples coming from a calibration distribution with $k$ modes.
-This calibration distribution must satisfy that the estimated values $\widehat{d_i}$ converge in probability to $d_i$, as $n \rightarrow \infty$, for $i=1,\ldots,(2k-1)$.
-As mentioned before, it is for that reason that \cite{ChengHall98} proposed using a parametric family depending on the value of $d$ when $k=1$.
+\begin{remark} Following \cite{ChengHall98}, a parametric family having the desired values of $d_i$, for $i=1,\ldots,(2j-1)$, could be used as calibration function $g$ when $j>1$.
 Two issues appear related with their calibration procedure.
-First, it is not an easy task to construct a parametric family having the desired values of $d_i$, for $i=1,\ldots,(2k-1)$, when $k>1$.
+First, it is not an easy task to construct this family.
 In addition, the second--order limiting properties of the test depend on the form of the density function.
 Then, a better behaviour is expected if the calibration function is ``more similar'' to the real density function.
-Our method deals with these two issues to get a test having a good performance in the finite--sample case and allowing to solve the general problem of testing $k$ modes.
+Our method deals with these two issues to get a test having a good performance in the finite--sample case and allowing to solve the general problem of testing $k$ modes. \end{remark}